Leonardo da Vinci's Vineyard: Leonardo's Vineyard

 The vineyard was located in Milan, beyond the Porta Vercellina district, close to the Borgo delle Grazie, on the land belonging to San Vittore great vineyard.

-The vineyard the duke intended to donate consisted of 16 rows but the related borders had not been set.
-In the Codex Atlanticus and in the Manuscript I of France Leonardo's notes report the measure of a territory of about 100 “braccia milanesi” length (approximately 59 metres equals to 64 yards) and 294 “braccia milanesi” width (approximately 175 metres equals to 321 yards) to match an area of about 15 “pertiche milanesi”, namely around 1 hectare (about 2,5 acres); some of these notes are accompanied by references to the neighbouring lands.
+The vineyard the duke intended to donate consisted of 16 rows, but the related borders had not been set.
+In the Codex Atlanticus and in the Manuscript I of France, Leonardo's notes report the measure of a territory of about 100 “braccia milanesi” length (approximately 59 metres equals to 64 yards) and 294 “braccia milanesi” width (approximately 175 metres equals to 321 yards) to match an area of about 15 “pertiche milanesi”, namely around 1 hectare (about 2,5 acres); some of these notes are accompanied by references to the neighboring lands.

-In 1920 the Italian architect and politician Luca Beltrami, relying on historical documents, was able to describe the likely position of the original vineyard, which ran probably parallel to the current Via De Grassi (De Grassi Street).
-He photographed the vineyard that was then on the same spot when cultivations were beginning to be eradicated; at that time a resolution passed to subdivide the territory in lots to build new constructions.
+In 1920, the Italian architect and politician Luca Beltrami, relying on historical documents, was able to describe the likely position of the original vineyard, which ran probably parallel to the current Via De Grassi (De Grassi Street).
+He photographed the vineyard that was then on the same spot when cultivations were beginning to be eradicated; at that time, a resolution was passed to subdivide the territory into lots to build new constructions.